If there's one thing that Lake Ohia man Ian Burke does not appreciate when he looks across the road from his home it's the sight of an abandoned car.

 Senior Sergeant Russell Richards said the police would not tow an abandoned vehicle unless it had been stolen, was involved in a criminal matter or was causing a real risk to life.

-"The district council needs to be informed, but that said, they have to wait for a period of time before they can tow it," he said.
+"The district council needs to be informed, but that said, they have to wait for a period of time before they can tow it," he added.

 The police were well aware that abandoned cars were often set alight, and had had discussions with the local Fire Service about that.